mesosphere/mesos-dns/docs/docs/performance-tuning.md

 ## Mesos-DNS Performance Tuning

-Mesos-DNS is light-weight and can achieve high throughput with a small ammount of resources.
-For example, our benchmarking on [Google cloud platform](https://cloud.google.com/) shows that, using a single core of an `n1-standard-2` instance, it can serve up to 8.5K queries/second for lookups in the Mesos cluster domain.
+Mesos-DNS is light-weight and can achieve high throughput with a small amount of resources.
+For example, our benchmarking on [Google Cloud Platform](https://cloud.google.com/) shows that, using a single core of an `n1-standard-2` instance, it can serve up to 8.5K queries/second for lookups in the Mesos cluster domain.
 For many use cases, this should be sufficiently performant.

 The following are suggestions for further performance tuning, focusing primarily on Linux systems.